 Client: Indianapolis and Marion County Central Public Library

-Location: Indianapolis, United States
+Location: Indianapolis, IN, United States

 Completion date: 2007

 Artwork budget: $100,000